+61 2 8069 8973

 Medicare does not cover cosmetic procedures.
-A ‘tummy tuck’ is considered cosmetic.
+A ‘Abdominoplasty’ is considered cosmetic.
 Those women seeking to improve the aesthetic appearance of their bodies rather than address a functional impairment will continue to have to pay the full cost of this procedure with no subsidy by Medicare or private health insurers.

 This is why there are such tight eligibility criteria – to ensure it cannot be misused at the expense of public money.
 We know that the procedure was removed from the MBS in 2016 due to concerns it was being used for cosmetic purposes.
 So we are urging patients and surgeons to ensure the criteria is clearly met before claiming this item to avoid the misuse of Medicare funding.

 Medicare will also be conducting a review of usage of this procedure 2 years after it is implemented.
 If there is concern it is being misused for cosmetic purposes, we risk it being removed once again from the MBS to the detriment of those women who genuinely need this procedure for functional reasons.